libhal-google/libhal.github.io/mkdocs/tutorials/glossary.md

     In general, software drivers tend to incur some overhead so nesting them deeply will effect performance.

+## Processes

+A process is code that performs some work.
+Like an application on a desktop machine.

 ## Off Interface Function

 Off Interface functions are public class functions that a driver can have that is beyond what is available for the interface it is implementing.
 These functions usually configure a peripheral or device in a way that is outside the scope of the implementing interface.
 For peripherals these are platform specific.
 For drivers these are device specific features.
 Examples of such specific functions are as follows: